 “The Making of a Manager” is the first book by Julie Zhuo, VP of Product Design at Facebook.
-In “The Making of a Manager”, Julie shares her experiences and learnings with regard to her transition from being a personal contributor to becoming a manager.
-“This is a book about how someone with no formal training learned to become a confident manager” is the starting point for Julie’s book.
+In “The Making of a Manager”, Zhuo shares her experiences and learnings with regard to her transition from being a personal contributor to becoming a manager.
+“This is a book about how someone with no formal training learned to become a confident manager” is the starting point for the book.

 - have meetings with reports to help them solve their problems,